CBD Oil for Pets: Hype or Helpful?

 - Loud noise (thunder, fireworks, etc.) and separation anxiety issues

-The key to the benefits of CBD oil is the type and amount of the product.
+The key to the benefits of CBD oil for pets is the type and amount of the product.
 The Cornell University study found that 2 mg per kilogram of CBD oil twice daily made movement easier and lessened the chronic pain in dogs.

-As research begins to establish CBD oil benefits in pets, it’s also important to examine the side effects and potential dangers associated with this treatment.
+As research begins to establish CBD oil benefits for pets, it’s also important to examine the side effects and potential dangers associated with this treatment.
 The CBD oil isn’t so much the issue as is the way the oils are processed and the additional ingredients many pet companies include in their CBD oil products.

 Many products in pet stores and online claim to have CBD oil baked in or added to flavorful treats.
 Unfortunately, that means that there is often too little CBD oil to make a difference and too many fillers instead.
 For CBD oil baked treats, the baking process reduces its medicinal value.
 At 200℉, the CBD oil begins to break down; it loses its value entirely at 350℉.
 That means pets cannot absorb the CBD oil because of its baked form, making baked treats with CBD oil worthless.